-All broadcasters are subject to the requirements of the codes of broadcasting standards and relevant parts of the Broadcasting Act 1989.
-This section provides general guidance for broadcasters on the codes and how to deal with complaints, publicity notices and the annual broadcasting levy.
+All broadcasters are subject to the requirements of the Broadcasting Standards Codebook and relevant parts of the Broadcasting Act 1989.
+This section provides general guidance for broadcasters on the standards and how to deal with complaints, publicity notices and the annual broadcasting levy.

 Download this page in Te Reo Māori